Going into His Harvest – Matthew 9:35–38, A Teaching Summary

 What is one of your most difficult Bible verses?
 Mine comes from this text.
 It is not that I did not care about telling people about Jesus.
 I did care.
-I told lots of people of Jesus.
-But what I experienced was so different than what Jesus says.
+I told many people about Jesus, but what I experienced was so different than what Jesus says.
 Jesus said, “The harvest is plentiful.”

 NT Biblical resources on our NT LibraryThe material on the web here is only a small portion of the great media-enriched resources that we have both on the OT and NT.
-Click here or on the picture to look at our New Testament resources.
-This is just the beginning of our huge library of quality biblical training materials–always filled with many applications.
+Click here to look at our New Testament resources.
+This is just the beginning of our extensive library of high-quality biblical training materials, always filled with numerous practical applications.

 Let’s look at this passage together and see what Jesus does say.
 After all, Jesus did more in three short years than all of us together in our lifetime.
 Let us first look more carefully at this passage of Matthew 9:35-38.